-We reported a recovery of provision for credit losses totaling \$21,000 for the year ended December 31, 2016 as compared to a recovery of provision of \$41,000 for the year ended December 31, 2015.
-Significant reductions in provision for credit losses over the last few years are representative of strengthening credit quality and our prudent underwriting standards.
+The growth in the loan portfolio resulted in reporting a provision for credit losses totaling \$24,000 for the year ended December 31, 2017 as compared to a recovery of provision of \$21,000 for the year ended December 31, 2016.
+Overall the total provision for credit losses as a percentage of total loans continues to decrease.
+This decrease is representative of strengthening credit quality and our prudent underwriting standards.